avdhoot0303/avdhoot0303/README.md

 ### Hello World
 ##### I'm Avdhoot Patil, I was born a few years ago and since then I'm a learner. <img src = "https://static.dribbble.com/users/1201592/screenshots/9078494/media/422a760a51cef7de2fa3db9daf697853.gif" align = "right" height =220 width = 300>
-###### I am a python programmer also I'm an ML and AI enthusiast and trying to keep my environment happy,dark mode and appealing.
+###### I am a python programmer also a Machine Learning and Deep Learning enthusiast who is trying to keep environment happy,dark mode and appealing.
 ###### My favourite part of  neural networks is natural language processing and I thrive to learn it and look forward to work on real life problems and implement projects.